|

 Marigolds

 Use marigolds against root-knot nematodes by planting them the season before and tilling them under the soil.
-Marigolds’ effects on root-knot nematodes only occurs when the plant is decomposing.
+Marigolds’ effects on root-knot nematodes only occurs as the plant is decomposing.
 You can also plant near your celery early and dig the marigolds under mid-season.

 It is also important to note that only French marigolds are effective against root-knot nematodes.
 Marigolds can also help prevent spider mites and aphids.